AFA23SCM66K/CS584Group51TwitterHateSpeechRecognition/README.md

 We have already trained a model and uploaded here TwitterHateSpeechRecognition.ipynb

-If you like to train a model yourself, please run the ipynb file using dataset link or the csv file attached.
+If you like to train a model yourself, please run the ipynb file using dataset link or the labelled.csv file attached.